wandevs/wandevs.org/index.md

 - Educational dApp for gamified Wanchain learning experience (see Loom’s Cryptozombies.io)
 - Educational technical blogs (guest writer on Wanchain’s Medium)

-Submit proposal <a href="https://forms.gle/oSK9HW5ngaS9kvvK7" target="_blank" rel="noopener">here</a>.

 ##### Quick Tools

 Quick tools such as a Wanchain address validator, or a Wanchain address converter to convert an Ethereum address to Wanchain address.
 Quick tools ported from Ethereum to Wanchain are also welcome.
 The tools can be provided as standalone applications or as an online service.
 For example, WanDevs has already ported MyEtherWallet and MetaMask to become Wanchain-compatible.
-Submit proposal <a href="https://forms.gle/oSK9HW5ngaS9kvvK7" target="_blank" rel="noopener">here</a>.

 ### Completed Bounties